 The integrity of the abdominal wall is vital as it serves to protect the internal organs, supports the spine and helps maintain an upright posture.
 Also, the abdominal wall also aids in the performance of several bodily functions that require the generation of Valsalva such as urination, coughing or defecation.
 There are also suggestions that an absence of an intact abdominal wall can fail to determine satiety, consequently leading to weight gain.

 An incisional hernia following exploratory laparotomy occurs in about 5% to 20% of patients.
-Risk factors for incisional hernia formation include (1) immunosuppression, (2) wound infection, (3) morbid obesity, (4) malnutrition, (5) patient age, (6) prior abdominal surgery, (7) and any medical condition that is associated with an increase in intra-abdominal pressure in the post-operative period.
+Risk factors for incisional hernia formation include (1) immunosuppression, (2) wound infection, (3) extreme obesity, (4) malnutrition, (5) patient age, (6) prior abdominal surgery, (7) and any medical condition that is associated with an increase in intra-abdominal pressure in the post-operative period.
 Other biological factors that may increase risk include have a connective tissue disorder like Ehlers-Danlos syndrome, history of the aneurysmal disease, a diet high in chickpeas, or lathyrism.

 Several tumors can occur on the abdominal wall, and the most common are desmoid tumors.
 These lesions even though histologically benign, often are very locally invasive.
 Treatment of desmoids often requires full thickness abdominal wall excision.
 Despite this, local recurrence rates are nearly 40% to 50%.
 Most of these recurrences occur within the first 24 months after surgery.
 In some cases, adjuvant radiation therapy is recommended especially when the margins are not clear.